xalitoarriaza/help/docs/install-craft-2.md

 ### Configuration files

-Craft's native multi-environment configuration options, which allow you to define configuration options based on the domain name.
-This is great, but there is a potential security flaw when using Git based deployments you should be aware of: You're hard-coding the configuration details of your production environment into your code, which means you will have sensitive information in your Git version history.
+Craft's native multi-environment configuration options allow you to define configuration options based on the domain name.
+This is great, but there is a potential security flaw when using Git based deployments you should be aware of: you're hard-coding the configuration details of your production environment into your code, which means you will have sensitive information in your Git version history.

 Do not fear, that's easily solved: